cs683-iitb-autumn-2023/pa1-the-matrix-opcodeoutlaws/README.md

 #### Analysis
+- First we tried to use more prefetch instruction in the 3rd for loop just before their access

 #### Limitations
 - Because of some loop unrolling and the way we have accessed elements using `_mm_storeu_pd`, the matrix multiplication works for dimensions which are multiples of 4.